Jay Gould: Early career

-Gould also started an ice harvesting industry on the large Gouldsboro lake.
-In the winter ice was harvested and stored in large ice houses at the side of the lake.
+Gould also started an ice harvesting industry on the large Gouldsboro Lake.
+In the winter, ice was harvested and stored in large ice houses on the lakeside.
 He had a railroad line installed next to the lake and he supplied New York City with ice during the summer months.

 The Gouldsboro Tannery became a disputed property after Leupp's death.
-Leupp's brother-in-law David W. Lee was also a partner in Leupp and Gould, and he took armed control of the tannery.
-He believed that Gould had cheated the Leupp and Lee families in the collapse of the business.
+Leupp's brother-in-law, David W. Lee, was also a partner in Leupp and Gould, and he took armed control of the tannery.
+He believed that Gould had cheated the Leupp and Lee families during the collapse of the business.
 Gould eventually took physical possession, but he was later forced to sell his shares in the company to Lee's brother.

 Railroad investing

 In 1859, Gould began speculative investing by buying stock in small railways.
-His father-in-law Daniel S. Miller introduced him to the railroad industry by suggesting that Gould help him save his investment in the Rutland and Washington Railroad in the Panic of 1857.
+His father-in-law, Daniel S. Miller, introduced him to the railroad industry by suggesting that Gould help him save his investment in the Rutland and Washington Railroad, during the Panic of 1857.
 Gould purchased stock for 10 cents on the dollar, which left him in control of the company.
 He engaged in more speculation on railroad stocks in New York City throughout the Civil War, and he was appointed manager of the Rensselaer and Saratoga Railroad in 1863.

 The Erie Railroad encountered financial troubles in the 1850s, despite receiving loans from financiers Cornelius Vanderbilt and Daniel Drew.
 It entered receivership in 1859 and was reorganized as the Erie Railway.
-Gould, Drew, and James Fisk engaged in stock manipulations known as the Erie War, and Drew, Fisk, and Vanderbilt lost control of the Erie in the summer of 1868, while Gould became its president.
+Gould, Drew, and James Fisk engaged in stock manipulations, known as the Erie War, and Drew, Fisk, and Vanderbilt lost control of the Erie in the summer of 1868, while Gould became its president.

 Tammany Hall

-It was during the same period that Gould and Fisk became involved with Tammany Hall, the Democratic Party political machine that largely ran New York City at the time.
-They made its boss, notorious William M. "Boss" Tweed, a director of the Erie Railroad, and Tweed arranged favorable legislation.
-Tweed and Gould became the subjects of political cartoons by Thomas Nast in 1869.
+During the same period, Gould and Fisk became involved with Tammany Hall, the Democratic Party political machine that largely ran New York City at the time.
+They made its "boss", notorious William M. "Boss" Tweed, a director of the Erie Railroad, and Tweed arranged favorable legislation.
+In 1869, Tweed and Gould became the subjects of critical political cartoons by Thomas Nast.
 Gould was the chief bondsman in October 1871 when Tweed was held on $1 million bail.
 Tweed was eventually convicted of corruption and died in jail.